 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a court case file that contains a court docket and all filings and documents filed in your court case.
 You can access the court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court in the jurisdiction where the case was filed.

 Each and every state maintains a record of people’s criminal past.
 These databases are connected so you are able to track criminal histories from another state.
 You are able to go to courthouse and inquire, or check online.
-You must know which county the crime occured in, and if it was in a completely different state, you might have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and if it was in a completely different state, you might have to pay a fee for a more comprehensive search.

 A search of someone’s criminal history you will be able to find out if a person has ever been arrested, charged or convicted for any crimes they may have committed, which could include: